ARM-software/astc-encoder/Docs/Building.md

 while for arm64 ISA_NEON is required.
 If a single ISA_<x64> and ISA_NEON is
 specified the CMAKE_OSX_ARCHITECTURES can be omitted.
 If only CMAKE_OSX_ARCHITECTURES is specified both ISA_<x64> and ISA_NEON can be omitted.

-:warning: Compiling a native binary for the build machine usually gives the fastest binaries for that specific CPU type but may produce binaries that do not work (due to using ISA extensions) or run slowly (due to poor instruction scheduling) on other processors.

 ### Building